Vlad118/bookstack-header-hacks/README.md

 - [BookStack](https://www.bookstackapp.com/) - The amazing documentation platform
 - [MathJax](https://www.mathjax.org/) - For LaTeX rendering
-- All contributors are mentioned in their specific code blocks
+- All contributors/sources are mentioned in their specific code blocks

 ---